lmfit/asteval/_sources/installation.rst.txt

 Asteval is a pure python module with no required dependencies outside of the standard library.
 Asteval will make use of the `numpy`_ module if available.

-Version 0.9.16 supports Python 2.7, Python 3.5 and higher.
-It is tested with Python 2.7, 3.5, 3.6, and 3.7, and some testing has been done with Python 3.8.
+Version 0.9.17 supports and is tested with Python 2.7, Python 3.5 through 3.8.

-Support for Python 2.7 will be dropped in January, 2020.
+This is the final version to support Python 2.7.

 Download and Installation